ekrell/icore_website/news/icore_news_20230426.md

 ![Abhishek](../img/abhi.jpg)

 - Abhishek's research is related to resiliency for multi-agent autonomous vehicle systems.
-- He past his qualifying exams last week and is now a PhD candidate.
+- He passed his qualifying exams last week and is now a PhD candidate.
 - Be sure to give him your congrats.

 ### Miranda White & Evan Krell at Earth Day Bay Day